Measuring the Intrinsic Dimension of Earth Representations¶

 TL;DR¶

-This work presents the first systematic measurement of the intrinsic dimension (ID) of Geographic Implicit Neural Representations (Geographic INR), finding that 256–512-dimensional embeddings have true IDs of only 2–10.
-Higher ID in frozen embedding spaces correlates positively with downstream performance, while lower ID in supervised task-head activation spaces correlates positively with performance, revealing a dual mechanism of "representativeness vs. task alignment."
+This paper presents the first systematic measurement of the Intrinsic Dimension (ID) of Geographic Implicit Neural Representations (Geographic INR).
+It finds that the true ID of 256-512D embeddings is only 2-10.
+A high ID in the frozen embedding space correlates positively with downstream performance, while a low ID in the supervised task-head activation space correlates with high performance, revealing a dual mechanism of "Representativeness vs. Task-Alignment."

 Background & Motivation¶

-Geographic INRs map latitude–longitude coordinates \((λ, ϕ)\) to high-dimensional embedding vectors \(z = f(λ, ϕ) \in \mathbb{R}^D\) (typically \(D = 256\) or \(512\)) via contrastive pre-training on satellite imagery, ground-level photos, or text.
-Models such as SatCLIP, GeoCLIP, and CSP have been widely adopted for downstream tasks including land-cover segmentation, object detection, and image geolocalization.
+Geographic Implicit Neural Representations (Geographic INR) map longitude and latitude coordinates \((λ, ϕ)\) to high-dimensional embedding vectors \(z = f(λ, ϕ) \in \mathbb{R}^D\) (where \(D\) is typically 256 or 512) through contrastive pre-training on satellite imagery, ground photos, or text.
+Models like SatCLIP, GeoCLIP, and CSP are widely used for downstream tasks such as land cover segmentation, object detection, and image geolocalization.

-Core Problem: How much effective information do these high-dimensional representations actually encode?
-Existing evaluation relies entirely on downstream task labels, lacking label-free, architecture-agnostic measures of information content.
+Core Problem: How much effective information is actually contained in these high-dimensional representations?
+Existing evaluations rely entirely on downstream task labels, lacking an architecture-agnostic, label-free measure of information content.

-Key Insight: The Earth's surface is inherently a two-dimensional sphere \(S^2\), so the input manifold dimension of any INR is known to be 2.
-If the embedding ID substantially exceeds 2, the model genuinely encodes geographic signals beyond raw coordinates; if the ID approaches the ambient dimension \(D\), redundancy may be present.
-This "known input dimension + measurable output ID" setting makes Geographic INRs an ideal testbed for studying ID.
+Key Insight: The Earth's surface itself is a two-dimensional sphere \(S^2\), meaning the input manifold dimension of an INR is known to be 2.
+If the intrinsic dimension (ID) of the embedding is significantly higher than 2, it indicates the model encodes geographic signals beyond coordinates.
+If the ID is close to the ambient dimension \(D\), redundancy may exist.
+This setup of "known input dimension + measurable output ID" makes geographic INRs ideal for studying ID.

 Method¶